Rosalina-and-luma/grace-shopper/README.md

 _A one stop shop for your next year essentials at Hogwards- School of Witchcraft and Wizardry_

 Diagon-e-lley is an online shopping website for the students of Hogwards.
-The user can browse all products or browse any specific category of prducts from the nav bar.
+The user has following abilities:

+* to browse all products
+* to view products by categories by choosing the category from navbar
+* to add/view products to cart
+* update the quanity of products needed in cart
+* checkout and buy products

+If the user is admin, he has the following capabilities:

+* can update inventory from front-end
+* can view all the signed up members

 It has 3 different users: